Shown below are some of the most frequently raised questions about Steve’s work and the service provided:

 My work is supplied to members in three ways: Telephone, text and email.

 Firstly the telephone access.
-I record a concise daily message on 0333 prefixed lines accessed by your allocated PIN.
+I record a concise daily message on low cost lines accessed by your allocated PIN.
 The call costs are included in your landline and mobile call package from your telephone provider.
 Therefore if you are within your call minutes the calls to the low cost lines will not cost you any extra.

 Text messages are sent for members who cannot readily call the telephone line.
 This provides you with the bet details including stake and price guidance.

 Finally the emails.
-Bet details and a summary of the extra race analysis is supplied.
+They contain bet details and a summary of the extra race analysis, often with my prices.

 As part of the service I will also run through my analysis of selected extra races.
 This additional work is widely used by members for their own betting purposes and has proved a consistent source of additional profits, knowledge and involvement.
 The analysis is not included in texts due to the SMS character limitations.